Lo and behold: The Internet!

 What will be the existential impact of the internet on humans?

-Slow down and make conscious decisions about your needs because the decisions you make will determine your life.
+Slow down and make conscious decisions about your needs because these decisions determine your life.

 “The internet is a reflection of our society and that mirror is going to be reflecting what we see.
 If we do not like what we see in that mirror the problem is not to fix the mirror, we have to fix society.”